Charles Boursin

+Charles Boursin (6 December 1901 – 27 December 1971) was a French entomologist.

+Early life

-Charles Boursin (1901–1971) was a French entomologist, born into a comfortable bourgeois Catholic family in Nantes.
-Having had a German governess, he spoke German (like a native) from his earliest days and remained "perfectly" bilingual in both during his lifetime.
+Boursin was born into a comfortable bourgeois Catholic family in Nantes.
+Having had a German governess, he spoke German from his earliest days and remained "perfectly" bilingual in both during his lifetime.
 He also spoke Hungarian and Russian.
 Despite his formal humanist education he showed an early interest in the natural sciences.

+Career

-On arriving in Paris from Nantes in 1920, he immediately made contact with Parisian entomological circles, and in 1922 was admitted as a member to the Societe Entomologique de France and helped in the creation of L'amateur de Papillons, and with his new colleagues and friends hunted Lepidoptera in Colmars-les_Alpes, Alpes-de-Haute-Provence, Alpes-Maritimes and elsewhere At this time, welcomed by Professor Louis Bouvier, he also began to work as a volunteer at the entomological laboratories of Muséum national d'histoire naturelle, where he worked to classify the Noctuidae and many other insect groups.
+On arriving in Paris from Nantes in 1920, he immediately made contact with Parisian entomological circles, and in 1922 was admitted as a member to the Societe Entomologique de France and helped in the creation of L'amateur de Papillons, and with his new colleagues and friends hunted Lepidoptera in Colmars-les_Alpes, Alpes-de-Haute-Provence, Alpes-Maritimes and elsewhere.
+At this time, welcomed by Professor Louis Bouvier, he also began to work as a volunteer at the entomological laboratories of Muséum national d'histoire naturelle, where he worked to classify the Noctuidae and many other insect groups.
 By 1935 he was listed as working at the museum's entomological laboratory, and in 1943 he became a paid assistant there.
 His linguistic capabilities meant that he was the museum's delegate to international colloquia (1927 Congres International de Zoologie in Budapest; 1938 Congres International d'Entomology in Berlin).